aucad/aml-networks/readme.md

 ## Setup

-This repo includes submodules.
-Clone it, [including its submodules](https://stackoverflow.com/a/4438292).
+This repository includes a submodule.
+Clone it including the [submodule](https://stackoverflow.com/a/4438292).

 Required Python environment: 3.8 or 3.9 [^1]